Anti-Inflammatory Avocado Smoothie Recipe: Reduce Inflammation with Food

 Why Use a Plant-Based Milk Alternative?

-Some people, including a few health care experts, believe that dairy causes inflammation.
+Some people, including a few healthcare experts, believe that dairy causes inflammation.

 However, while dairy products can cause problems in people who are intolerant or allergic, this might not be true in otherwise healthy individuals.